04Shubhankar/Y.A.T.R.A_Yielding-Advanced-Research-and-Traffic-Analysis_/README.md

     Ensure you have administrative privileges while installing dependencies.
     Set the Python environment in your system's PATH for seamless execution.
 2. To install MySQL Workbench, click the link below: [Install MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
-3. Insall All required modules using command promt by using the following commands
+3. Install All required modules using command promt by using the following commands
     ```bash
          pip install numpy
          pip install Pillow